Coarse scrambling for Sobol' and Niederreiter sequences: Preliminaries

 Generalized Niederreiter sequences are important examples of $(t,d)$-sequences, as stated in the following theorem \cite[Section~8.1]{DP10book}. \begin{theorem} Any generalized Niederreiter sequence in prime power base $b$ with the base polynomials $p_1(x),\dots,p_d(x)$ is a $(t,d)$-sequence with $t = \sum_{j=1}^d (\deg(p_j) - 1)$. \end{theorem}

 As the theorem indicates, the quality of the generalized Niederreiter sequence depends on the degrees of the base polynomials.
 To achieve a small $t$-value, one must choose base polynomials with low degrees.
 Table~\ref{table:degree} summarizes the number of available irreducible and primitive polynomials over $\mathbb{F}_2$ for a given degree.
-For example, when constructing a Sobol' sequence (where primitive polynomials are typically used), if one wishes to keep the degrees of the base polynomials at most $7$, the maximum possible dimension is $d = 1 + \sum_{n=1}^{7} P_2(n) = 37$, where the first dimension is specially chosen with $p_1(x) = x$.
+For example, when constructing a Sobol' sequence (where primitive polynomials are typically used), if one wishes to keep the degrees of the base polynomials at most $7$, the maximum possible dimension is $d = 1 + \sum_{n=1}^{7} P_2(n) = 37$, where $P_2(n)$ denotes the number of primitive polynomials over $\mathbb{F}_2$ of degree $n$, and the first dimension is chosen separately with $p_1(x)=x$.